-We grant final IACUC project approval for animal research after we have completed all reviews, including a safety and risk assessment conducted by the Institutional Biosafety Committee, and you have responded to any requests for protocol modifications.
+The IACUC grants project approval for animal research after all reviews have been completed, including a safety and risk assessment conducted by the Institutional Biosafety Committee, and all responses to any requests for protocol modifications have been provided.

 Approvals are valid for three years.
-Progress reports are due at the beginning of the second and third years.
-At the end of this period, you need to submit a new IACUC application to continue your research.
+Progress reports are due at the beginning of the second and third years of the triennial approval period.
+At the end of this period, a new IACUC application must be submited to continue research.

 How do you monitor my research after I receive approval?

-Once your protocol has been approved and you begin research, we oversee your research through reports on your annual progress; animal health; and the progress of protocols that risk morbidity, severe debilitation, or mortality of experimental subjects.
-We also conduct semiannual inspections and unannounced laboratory inspections.
+Once a protocol has been approved and the research begins, the IACUC oversees the research via review of the annual progress report; monitoring of animal health and well-being; and the progress of protocols that risk morbidity, severe debilitation, or mortality of experimental subjects.
+This is referred to as the Post Approval Monitoring program (PAM).
+The IACUC also conducts federally required semiannual inspections and unannounced laboratory inspections.